yungcomputerchair/libpwn/README.md

 # libpwn

-Static library for reading and modifying x86 process data at runtime.
+Static library for reading and modifying Windows x86 process data at runtime.

 ## How to use